-Last updated: April 17, 2026
+Last updated: May 25, 2026

 ReadEasy complies with applicable privacy laws including GDPR.
 As the extension does not collect personal data on external servers, GDPR data subject rights (access, deletion, portability) are managed entirely through your browser's built-in controls.